jeffbryner/jeffbryner.github.io/_posts/2020-04-21-jupyter-pandas-analysis.md

 ## Datatable browsing
 One off analysis queries are fun, but sometimes you just need to browse the dataset in it’s entirety.
-For that, lets install and use the [datatable](https://dash.plotly.com/datatable) from Plotly’s dash project along with jupyer lab.
+For that, lets install and use the [datatable](https://dash.plotly.com/datatable) from Plotly’s dash project along with jupyer lab. ([note no windows support just yet](https://github.com/plotly/jupyterlab-dash/blob/4c97a83765fb88ad6a04eb5a4098ee0420b42406/jupyterlab_dash/__init__.py#L32))

 ![dash table](/assets/jupyter-pandas-analysis/dash_table.png)